-๐ฆ๐ด Angola visa for Australia citizens
+๐ฆ๐ด Angola visa for Australians

 Australia passport holders must apply for a visa at a Angola consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.